Clutter Suppression in ISAC Systems with Compound Reconfigurable Antenna Arrays: Simulation Results

-Fig. \ref{fig:resolution} illustrates the impact of pattern and polarization resolutions on radar SCNR performance.
-As shown in Fig. \ref{fig:resolution}(a), increasing the pattern resolution yields SCNR improvements of approximately 4dB for the CRA array scheme and around 2dB for the pattern-only scheme.
-In contrast, as shown in Fig. \ref{fig:resolution}(b), increasing the polarization resolution provides more substantial gains, approximately 10dB for the CRA array design and roughly 8dB for the polarization-only scheme.
-These findings confirm that polarization reconfiguration plays a more critical role in radar performance improvement than pattern reconfiguration, consistent with earlier findings presented in Figs. \ref{fig:P} and \ref{fig:UE}.
+Fig.~\ref{fig:resolution} examines the impact of radiation pattern and polarization resolutions on radar SCNR performance.
+Fig.~\ref{fig:resolution}(a) shows that increasing pattern resolution provides SCNR improvements of around 3 dB for the CRA design and approximately 2 dB for the pattern-only design.
+In contrast, Fig.~\ref{fig:resolution}(b) indicates that higher polarization resolution delivers more significant gains, approximately 12 dB for the CRA configuration and around 10 dB for the polarization-only scheme.
+These findings reinforce the greater importance of polarization over pattern reconfigurability, consistent with earlier observations in Fig.~\ref{fig:P}.

+Fig.~\ref{fig:N} presents the SCNR performance as a function of the number of transmit/receive antennas, demonstrating the inherent advantage of reconfigurability in terms of array size.
+In particular, the CRA array design achieves performance comparable to that of conventional antenna arrays employing only BB-domain optimization with up to 75\% fewer antennas.
+These results clearly highlight the hardware efficiency and size-reduction benefits of CRA arrays, reinforcing their potential to support energy-efficient next-generation wireless systems without compromising overall performance.

-Fig. \ref{fig:angle} presents radar sensing performance as a function of the target's angular location, with fixed positions for Bobs and clutter objects.
-Specifically, two Bobs are placed at polar coordinates $(80^{\circ}, 55\mathrm{m})$ and $(135^{\circ}, 55\mathrm{m})$, while two clutter sources are positioned at $(45^{\circ}, 30\mathrm{m})$ and $(115^{\circ}, 30\mathrm{m})$.
-The proposed ``{CRA, high-resolution}'' scheme consistently achieves robust radar performance across a wide angular range.
-The ``{polarization, high-resolution}'' scheme maintains satisfactory sensing performance at angles coincident with clutter or Bobs, owing to its polarization flexibility, but experiences performance degradation at more extreme angular positions due to the absence of pattern reconfigurability.
-In contrast, the ``{pattern, high-resolution}'' and ``{BB domain}'' schemes significantly lose performance when the target's angular location overlaps with interference sources.
-These results confirm the effectiveness and robustness of our proposed CRA array design in diverse operational scenarios.
+Fig. \ref{fig:angle} presents radar sensing performance as a function of the target angle, with fixed positions for users and two dominant clutter objects.
+Two users are placed at polar coordinates $(80^{\circ}, 55\mathrm{m})$ and $(135^{\circ}, 55 \mathrm{m})$, while two clutter sources are positioned at $(45^{\circ}, 30\mathrm{m})$ and $(115^{\circ}, 30 \mathrm{m})$.
+The proposed ``{CRA, high-resolution}'' approach consistently achieves robust radar performance across a wide angular range.
+The ``{polarization, high-resolution}'' implementation maintains satisfactory sensing performance at angles coincident with clutter scatterers or users, owing to its polarization flexibility, but experiences performance degradation at more extreme angles due to the absence of pattern reconfigurability.
+In contrast, the performance of the ``{pattern, high-resolution}'' and ``{BB domain}'' approaches degrade considerably when the target angle overlaps with the sources of interference.
+These results confirm the effectiveness of polarization diversity in resolving targets that are near strong clutter scattering.